 Another lens I recently reviewed was the Sony FE 24-105mm f/4 G OSS Lens.
 While the Sony lens is not compatible with Canon EOS cameras, some of us still find the comparison interesting.
 In the image quality comparison at f/4, again visualizing the camera resolution differences, the Sony appears sharper at the wide end with the two becoming more equal as the focal length increases.
 However, the Sony has very strong linear distortion with stronger barrel distortion at the wide end and stronger pincushion distortion at the mid and long focal lengths.
 The Sony has a bit less peripheral shading.

 Nikon's entry in this class has a modestly longer focal length range.
 The Nikon 24-120mm f/4G AF-S VR Lens is that lens.
-In the image quality comparison at f/4, again visualizing the camera resolution differences, I see the Nikon appearing a bit sharper in the center of the frame and the Canon having better corners.
-Until 85mm that is.
-Then the Canon turns in sharper performance with some of that advantage relinquished in the comparison of the two longest focal lengths.
+In the image quality comparison shows the Canon lens being noticeably sharper.
 The Nikon has less peripheral shading and the Canon has less linear distortion.